Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 ---
 layout: post
-title: Exploring the Political Agenda of the European Parliament (NMF)
+title: Exploring the Political Agenda of the EU Parliament (with NMF)
 subtitle: A paper replication
 gh-repo: Nazpe/Non-Negative-Matrix-Factorization
 gh-badge: [star, follow]